A computational model of infant sensorimotor exploration in the mobile paradigm: Methods

 \subsubsection{Neural network}

 At each step of a simulation, the neural network takes the previous state of the system as its input and generates both new limb activities and a prediction for the sensory input that the network expects to receive.
 The previous state is represented by four neurons with activations between 0 and 1 corresponding to the activity of each of the four limbs and a fifth neuron with activation between 0 and 1 corresponding to the sensory feedback received from the environment.
 The five input neurons are fully connected via learnable weights to 8 hidden neurons, which are in turn fully connected via learnable weights to 601 output neurons (or fewer in the ablation studies).
-600 of these correspond to 600 muscle commands (see Section \ref{body}), and one corresponds to the predicted sensory effect.
+600 of these correspond to the muscle commands (see Section \ref{body}), and one corresponds to the predicted sensory effect.

-The 600 muscle commands simulate the human motor control of limbs.
-We attribute four weights to each of the 600 muscle commands, each weight determining the degree to which that muscle command influences each of the four limbs.
+We sought a mathematical function that instantiated the kind of connectivity between motor neurons and muscles that was inspired by the distributed, population codes used in humans.
+We assumed that there were 600 muscles in the whole body and these were controlled using a population code: Specifically, to approximate human anatomy, we wanted to have a distribution where ~25 neurons have direct control (a “weight” of 1) for a limb and ~25 have a lesser effect (a “weight” between 0 and 1).
+The idea behind this is that there can be direct controlling effects - contracting muscles directly in the arm - or indirect controlling effects - contracting muscles in the chest, which also have slight effects on the arm.
+Furthermore, it should be possible to have neurons with overlapping control for multiple limbs.
+Many mathematical functions satisfy these characteristics.
+A convenient choice is the beta function with parameters $z_1 = 0.01$, and $z_2 = 0.1$ fulfills these requirements.
+We attribute four weights to each of the 600 neurons in the muscle command, each weight determining the degree to which that neuron influences each of the four limbs (in the model, this is expressed as four arrays with 600 values each).
 We sample the four weights from a distribution between zero and one, such that on average about 550 out of 600 samples would be near 0, 25 out of 600 samples would be near one and 25 would be between zero and one.
-The beta function (shown in Figure \ref{fig:BetaDistributions}):
+The beta function (shown in Fig. \ref{fig:BetaDistributions}):

 with $z_1 = 0.01$ and $z_2 = 0.1$ has this property.